-Our principal aim is to provide the best possible education for our learners.
+"Our principal aim is to provide the best possible education for our learners.
 Small class sizes enable our tutors to spend quality time working with their students, ensuring they are fulfilling their potential during the two-year programme.

-The low staff to student ratios continue into the practical sessions.
 Our level 3 coaching team have years of experience and ensure that training is always engaging and focusing on the holistic development of our learners.

-At the Yorkshire Cricket College, we strive to provide a rounded experience where our students grow academically, opening doors to higher education or a successful career.
+At the Yorkshire Cricket College, we strive to provide a rounded experience where our students grow academically, opening doors to higher education or a successful career."